0SliverBullet/EVRP-TW-SPD/README.md

 where *m* denotes the vehicle number, *best* denotes the optimal objective values, *time* denotes the total run-time in seconds, *gap* is calculated as $\frac{best_{\text{in verification}}-best_{\text{in paper}}}{best_{\text{in paper}}}\times 100$%.

 CPLEX 20.1 verification conclusion: computational results in the EVRP-TW-SPD dataset generated using Akbay et al.'s (2022) approach **align with** those of the dataset actually used in the same paper, indicating the correctness of the EVRP-TW-SPD dataset generation.

+## $\color{red} {\text{Update: June 04, 2024}}$

+the original EVRP-TW-SPD Instances used in Akbay et al.'s (2022) can be seen in [https://github.com/manilakbay/EVRP-TW-SPD-Instanceso]https://github.com/manilakbay/EVRP-TW-SPD-Instances), which is updated on Apr 25.
+The difference between **the original EVRP-TW-SPD Instances** and **the generated EVRP-TW-SPD Instances** in this repository is that when calculating the delivery value, we reserve the float value , whereas the dataset used in the original paper of Akbay et al.'s (2022) automatically reserve the integer part (directly truncating the decimal part).
+We will delete this repository later soon.

 ## References